axju/imgflip/README.rst

 -------
 ::

-  pip install pyimgflip
+  pip install imgflip

 How to use?
 -----------
 ::

-  python -m pyimgflip.cli
+  python -m imgflip.cli

 Development